 Considering that food allergens may be present as an ingredient but also inadvertently via cross- contamination, it is crucial that the food industry is able to maintain the traceability of the food production process, from raw material to final product.
 This requires the identification of food ingredients, components and additives, as well as the monitoring of any potential cross-contamination.

 The best way to ensure traceability is to implement an Allergen Management Program, which includes adequate analysis at the production site.

 Allergen management comprises the procedures, policies and practices contributing to the control of allergens within a food business, covering all aspects of the food product supply chain and applying a documented, systematic approach to identifying and controlling allergens.

 Two key aspects in implementing allergen management are Cleaning and Allergen Risk Review:

 - Cleaning includes all the procedures to manage raw material spills, as well as cleaning the facility, equipment, and tools to prevent allergen cross-contact in place.
 Cleaning validation and verification can be monitored by surface or rinse water analysis.

 - Allergen risk review is the allergen status of a food product.
 It identifies the presence of allergens that are intentionally formulated into a product, and quantifies (by using on-site analysis) the risk of allergens which may be unintentionally present (cross-contact allergens).

 Rapid Test Solution from Eurofins Technologies

-Eurofins Technologies, a supplier of test kits and systems for laboratory analyses, provides a new allergen testing product range called SENSIStrip lateral flow devices, which quickly detect the allergens that can be the source of any cross-contamination, and must be labelled on packaged food products.
+Eurofins Technologies, a supplier of test kits and systems for laboratory analyses, provides a new allergen testing product range called SENSIStrip lateral flow devices, which quickly detect the allergens that can be the source of any cross-contamination, and must be

 Download content now